Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 return f"Hello, {name}!"

-In this code, name is specified as a string (str), and the function’s return value is also a string.
-Compared to not using type hints, the function’s intent is clearer.
+In this code, name is explicitly indicated as a string (str) and the function return value is also a string.
+Compared to code without type hints, the function’s intent becomes clearer.

 Variable Type Hints

-From Python 3.6 onward, you can also add type hints to variables.
+From Python 3.6 onward, you can also specify types for variables.

 age: int = 25